jwittbold/mini_pipeline/README.md

 # mini_pipeline
 Python program to create a PostgreSQL database and populate it with .csv values.

-A number of SQL queries are then performed.
+A number of SQL queries are then performed with results saved to .txt file.

 ## Usage
 This Python script will create a PostgreSQL database and populate it with data from the included .csv file.